kaifresh/ExperimentJS/README.md

 ```

 Now, create your first [Independent Variable](https://en.wikipedia.org/wiki/Dependent_and_independent_variables).
-Write an *IVsetFunc* (i.e. a setter function) that will manage the image that is displayed in this element.
+Write an *IVsetFunc* (i.e. a setter function) that will manage the data (i.e. an image) that is displayed in this element.

 ```javascript
 ExperimentJS.Trials.setIVsetFunc("Emotion faces", function(img_path){         // (iv name, setter function)